Nightingale

 Language Support

-WhisperX supports a wide range of languages.
 The language is auto-detected from the audio.
-Nightingale includes CJK font support (Noto Sans CJK) for Chinese, Japanese, and Korean lyrics.
+You can override it per song from the song-list controls.
+Nightingale includes Noto Sans CJK fonts for Chinese, Japanese, and Korean lyrics.

 Highlighting